 HERE platform stores data in catalogs.
 A catalog is a collection of data that is managed as a single set.
 Catalogs contain layers that represent different types of data.
 In the case of map data, layers can be overlaid spatially to construct a complete digital map.
 For example, a catalog may contain a map that includes layers for road attributes, topology, and signs.
 While catalogs often contain geospatial data, catalogs can contain any kind of data.

 A layer is a set of partitions of a specific data type, functional property, and structure.
-There are four types of layers: versioned, volatile, index, and stream.
+There are five types of layers: versioned, volatile, index, stream, and object store.
 Each layer relates to a set of billable cloud services which accrue costs when used.
 See Layers for more information.

 Pipelines also relate to a set of billable cloud services which accrue usage costs based on the amount of data used as measured in Gigabytes (GB).
 A pipeline is an executable data processing application that is designed to run on a streaming or batched processing framework.
 This application is commonly referred to as a pipeline because it channels the data input through a defined sequence of manipulations and transformations that have a single end point.
 Many components go into making a pipeline.
 See the Pipelines Developer Guide for more information on pipeline concepts.

 See Billable Cloud Service Descriptions for more information on billing rates and service costs for cloud services.